 State and federal water quality agencies are working to identify and reduce toxic contamination in the Columbia River to protect both human and fish health.
-To assist in these efforts the 2014 Fish and Wildlife Program commits the Council to support these efforts through several means, such as initiating and participating in periodic science/ policy workshops on characterizing the state of the science related to toxic contaminant issues, and assisting regional parties in advancing public education and information.
+To assist in these efforts the 2014 Fish and Wildlife Program commits the Council to support these efforts through.
+According to the program, this could occur though several means, such as initiating and participating in periodic science/policy workshops on characterizing the state of the science related to toxic contaminant issues, and assisting regional parties in advancing public education and information on toxics issues.